michaelreyna25/ShadowLands/README.md

 # Description
 This game was inspired by Pokemon (a childhood favorite), the sequence and over all of the game is simliar to the beloved classic.
 The user goes starts their journey by selecting a monster, then the user goes through a journey battling wild monsters to get their own monsters to level up or
-# Installtion Instructions
+# Installation Instructions

 # Github Account
 - [Ashley](https://github.com/ashrean)